The Evochron Quadrant

 Alliance and Navy forces were dispatched to fight off the Rebels

 and protect the system.
 The future of this system remains uncertain,

 Aquila consists of one planet in orbit around a blue-white star.
 While it may seem like an empty system, it does provide a high paying trade location with several stations.
 It is the central trade location between Alpha Centauri, Deneb, and Rucker.

 Alpha Centauri has the distinction of being the first system to be colonized outside of Sol.
 The open trade between this system and Aquila results in it having a virtually identical economy, although the planet AC528 is known for paying slightly more for most items.
 There are also no docking fees for most mercenaries in this system, giving it a cost advantage over both Aquila and Deneb.

 Deneb is a remote system with only one gate exchange with Alpha Centauri.
 Resources are scarce, so premium prices are paid for commodities, but the system has very advanced technology.
 Deneb has admitted to having an advanced weapon research facility, but refuses to reveal the location.
 They've likely constructed it well outside the range of most navigation sensors and long range scanners.

-Although a known solar system for many years, Capella wasn't colonized
+Although a known star system for many years, Capella wasn't colonized

 until recently due to an apparent lack of resources.
 In their efforts